usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

         conda env list

-To load one of these environments use **conda active**.
+To load one of these environments use **conda activate**.
 Below is an example using multiqc.
 If you are getting an error saying that your shell has not been properly configured.
 Run this first: ```conda init bash; source ~/.bashrc```.

         conda activate multiqc